henry-AY/capstone-resume-agent/README.md

 <img width="1656" height="1656" alt="capstone_sequential_agent" src="https://github.com/user-attachments/assets/8bcbb850-88dd-4e96-97e3-c9d8f6433d93" />

+#### Features

+1) **Sequential Multi-Agent Pipeline:** 4 Gemini agents (intake, research, rewrite, polish) working in a sequential and dependent flow.
+2) **Built-in Tool Usage (Google Search):** Utilizes the built-in Google Search tool to gather real-world job-specific information.
+3) **Context Engineering:** Each agent recieves only the necessary information it needs, enabling the prompts to include dynamic data without context overflow of the entire output.

 ## Problem Statement

 Personalizing a resume for every job application is a laborious and time-consuming grind.
 To do it well, you have to invest significant time into researching, drafting, editing, and polishing so it reads smoothly.
 Doing that once is fine; however, it is not scalable doing it tens-hunderds of times for internships or full-time jobs and can easily become exhausting.